Iasa-Global/btabok/pages/top_menu/maturity_model_m.md

 summary: "There are numerous maturity models for architecture mostly EA focused."
 ---

+> This article is under development.
+It does not reflect final thoughts from the BTABoK

-There are numerous maturity models for architecture mostly EA focused.
+There are numerous maturity models for architecture mostly which are mostly EA focused.
 In addition their are other maturity models which touch or influence architecture maturity.
+However, as the articl

 Maturity in architecture practice is measured through an understanding of: